jno3/jno3.github.io/writeups/bulldog-1.md

 ![bulldog 6](./images/bulldog-6.png)

-But as it is well known, we can use ';' to run one command and then the next, one, so trying "pwd; whoami":
+But, as it is well known, we can use ';' to run one command and then the next, one, so trying "pwd; whoami":

 ![bulldog 7](./images/bulldog-7.png)